JAlcocerT/JAlcocerT/content/blog/entre-selling-landing.md

 DreamFactory can be self-hosted to build and manage REST APIs on your own infrastructure, offering full control over security and deployment.[9]

-Hasura offers a premium self-hosted enterprise package requiring a Kubernetes cluster and collaboration with their team for setup, aimed at customers with stringent compliance needs.[10]

-In summary:

 | Tool        | Self-Hostable   | Notes                                   |
 |-------------|-----------------|-----------------------------------------|